uscensusbureau/accelerate/pages/prize-challenge.md

 ### 3. When are the submissions due?

-Submissions are due April 17th at 11:59pm EST.
+Submissions close on May 7 at 11:59pm EDT (extended deadline) with winners announced by early June.

 ### 4. In what format should the videos be submitted?